-You are encouraged to reach out to your instructor frequently throughout the semester via email, phone call, text, or schedule an in-person or Zoom meeting.
+You are encouraged to reach out to your instructor frequently throughout the semester via in-person lectures, email, phone call, text, office hours, or schedule an in-person or Zoom meeting.
 Every attempt will be made to respond to any questions or concerns that you may have within 24 hours, if possible (often sooner).